cloudfoundry-attic/cf/README.md

     restart APPS...
 Stop and start an application start APPS...
 Start an application
     stop APPS...
 Stop an application
+    console APP        	Open a console connected to your app

   Information
     crashes APPS...
 List an app's crashed instances